McGill University, MArch

 Iran / Sweden / So Cal

-He strongly believes in the studio’s core values and phenomenological aspects of architecture, and strives to create thoughtful, useful, and beautiful spaces that are built with a natural feeling for place.
+He strongly believes in the studio’s core values and phenomenological aspects of architecture.
+He strives to create thoughtful, useful, and beautiful spaces that are built with a natural feeling of place and acts as an instrument for creating a special relationship between the inhabitant and context.

-Prior to joining the studio, Tofan worked at award-winning offices in Boston as well as Mumbai, India.
-He brings with him experience in working on various project types and scales including private residences, institutional projects, and master planning.
+Prior to SRJ, Tofan has worked at award-winning offices in Boston and Mumbai.
+He brings with him experience on a range of project types and scales including private residences, institutional projects, and master planning.

 Paulina Robledo Adame